 Pros: Very effective insulation boost.
 No need to create exterior, weatherproof door and window frame extensions.

 Cons: Only practical when you’re renovating interior walls.
 Reduces room size slightly and requires extension of interior door and window jambs.

 Boosting wall cavity R values: This approach is minimally disruptive and can be highly effective, but only if your wall cavities are truly hollow.
 The best approach uses slow-rise, two-part polyurethane spray foam injected into wall cavities.
 Injection from inside is easier and simpler, requiring only small patches in the drywall to cover injection holes.
 Foam can be injected from the outside, too.
-Foam gives off heat as it cures, allowing areas of foam coverage to be easily seen with an infrared camera.
+Foam gives off heat as it cures, allowing areas of missed foam coverage to be easily seen with an infrared camera.

 Pros: Very significant boost in wall R values with no significant disruption of interior or exterior wall surfaces.